aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Account address

-During the new account creation process, a 32-byte authentication key comes to exist first.
+During the account creation process, a 32-byte authentication key comes to exist first.
 This authentication key is then returned as it is as the 32-byte account address.

-However, the authentication key may subsequently change, for example, when you generate a new pair of private key, public keys, to rotate the keys.
+However, the authentication key may subsequently change, for example when you generate a new public-private key pair, public keys to rotate the keys.
 But the account address will not change.
 Hence, **only initially** the 32-byte authentication key will be the same as the 32-byte account address.
 After an account is created, the account address will remain unchanged even though the private key, public key and authentication keys may change.
-There is nothing called changing the address of the existing account.
+There is nothing called that changes the address of the existing account.

 ## Signature schemes